 If you have any boards with under 20-50 pins, I would recommend making them secret – or spending a few minutes finding gorgeous content to fill them up!

 You’ve got your work cut out for you.
 Go forth and make your Pinterest profile as awesome as you are!
-And if you have any questions, just leave me a comment below.
+What questions do you have about making your Pinterest profile look amazing?
+Drop me a comment below!

 Stay tuned for the next installment in the Pinterest Makeover series!